Adobe-Marketing-Cloud/aemmobile-example-entitlement-server/README.md

 6. Select the new database by clicking the new database name in the list.
 7. Navigate to the import page to import the necessary database structure, by clicking the `Import` tab on the top navigation bar.
 8. Open the browse window to select the existing database (.sql) by clicking the `Choose File` option.
-9. Select the existing database file from the new window, __entitlement_admin.sql__, and click the `Choose` button to confirm.
+9. Select the existing database file from the new window, __entitlement\_admin.sql__, and click the `Choose` button to confirm.
 10. Upload the selected database (.sql) by clicking on the `Go` button.
 11. If the database was successfully created, there will be a message similar to the following: _Import has been successfully finished_.

 #### [Configuration](#table-of-contents)

-* Open the file `settings.php` with an text editor, located in the `Source-Code/php/settings.php`, and update the values for the following parameters:
+* Open the file `settings.php` with an text editor, located in the `<source-code>/php/settings.php`, and update the values for the following parameters:
     * __$db_host__, set this to the MySQL host name
     * __$db_user__, set this to the MySQL account user name, default is root
     * __$db_password__, set this to the MySQL account password, default is root